uprial/customnukes/README.md

 ## Introduction

-This is fully customizable plugin that allows you to make your own explosives.
+This is fully customizable Minecraft (Bukkit) plugin that allows you to make your own explosives.
 Existing blocks' physics will be not changed.

 ## Screencasts